 Step 1 defines which elements and attributes are marked as ignored or unwrapped.
 This definition takes into consideration Ignorable and ProcessContent attributes, but does not take into consideration MustUnderstand attributes or AlternateContent, Choice, or Fallback elements.
 Elements or attributes inside application-defined extension elements are not marked as ignored or unwrapped.

-Step 2 defines the semantics of alternate content blocks.
+Step 2 defines the semantics of AlternateContent elements.
 It specifies which Choice or Fallback element of each AlternateContent element is selected.
 This definition takes into consideration AlternateContent, Choice, and Fallback elements, but does not take into consideration Ignorable, ProcessContent, or MustUnderstand attributes.
 Choice or Fallback elements inside application-defined extension elements are not marked as selected.

-Step 3 applies the results from Steps 1 and 2 to construct the output document.
+Step 3 applies the results from Steps 1 and 2 to construct the output document, and further examine MustUnderstand attributes unless they are inside application-defined extension elements.

-Step 4 defines the semantics of MustUnderstand attributes and further defines detection of elements or attributes in namespaces that are neither ignorable nor understood.
-Neither MustUnderstand attributes nor elements or attributes in namespaces that are neither ignorable nor understood that exist inside application-defined extension elements are examined.

-However, MCE processors are not required to carry out these four steps.
-MCE processors are conformant as long as output documents created and mismatches signaled from given input documents, markup configurations, and application configurations are the same as those created and signaled by the four steps.
+However, MCE processors are not required to carry out these three steps.
+MCE processors are conformant as long as output documents created and mismatches signaled from given input documents, markup configurations, and application configurations are consistent with those created and signaled by the three steps.

-[Note: Because Markup Compatibility processing is not performed inside extension elements, a document might still contain elements and attributes in the Markup Compatibility namespace after Markup Compatibility processing has been applied. end note]
+[Note: Because Markup Compatibility processing is not performed inside application-defined extension elements, an output document might still contain elements and attributes in the Markup Compatibility namespace after Markup Compatibility processing has been applied. end note]

 If an MCE processor detects that a document is non-conformant, the MCE processor should indicate this non-conformance to the consuming application.